 Last week I shared a bit about our sailing trip in Greece which we went on back in June.
-Today is the next installment in my Going Greek series, but this one features the first island we visited (and for the next few Friday’s I’ll be sharing our stories from each of the 7 islands we explored during the trip!)
+Today is the next installment in my Going Greek series, but this one features the first island we visited on our sailing trip around the Cyclades (and for the next few Friday’s I’ll be sharing our stories from each of the 7 islands we explored during the trip!)
 Be warned – this is a loooong blog post.
 I just couldn’t stop myself from taking ALLLLL the pics because it was my very first taste of the islands.
 So make a cup of tea and join me as we explore Greece together right here!
 After setting sail from Athens around 2pm we headed for our first overnight stop – a tiny bay off the coast of Aegina island (or Egina) This island is the one located closest to Athens and makes for a magical day trip from the capital city if you want to get a taste for island life.

 After trying our hands at sailing for the first time (even an emergency “hat overboard” situation), we were only too excited to drop anchor off this bay as the sun started to set and dive in for a swim in the Aegean Sea (named for Aegina Island obviously!)
 Brad and I then decided to take the dingy boat out for a spin…

 And that’s when the real adventure began!